sneha-doguparthi/backend-challenge/README.md

 ## Challenges

 The provided API intermittently fails to deliver XML data, leading to issues in data retrieval.
-It gives an Axios error but sometimes it works correctly
+It gives an Axios error but sometimes it works correctly.

+When requests are sent back to back, provided API gives Axios errors which disables the user to test this project

 ## Future Enhancements